awslabs/sagemaker-debugger/docs/pytorch/api.md

         when dry_run is set to True, behavior is only described in the log file.
         The tensors are not actually saved.

-    save_config: SaveConfig object or a dictionary from mode to SaveConfig objects SaveConfig allows you to customize when tensors are saved.
+    save_config: SaveConfig object or a dictionary from mode to SaveConfigMode objects SaveConfig allows you to customize when tensors are saved.
         Hook takes SaveConfig object which is applied as default for all included tensors.